pimterry/notes/README.md

 All the above works.
 Here's what's coming next:

-- [ ] Combining find and grep, to match anything one
+- [ ] Combining find and grep, to match either one
 - [ ] More interesting and nicer looking file/grep search result formatting (...only when not piping?)
 - [ ] Make the file extension optional
 - [ ] Bash/zsh command autocompletion